-As of September 30, 2013 Actual Pro Forma(1) (unaudited, in thousand As A ro Forma djusted(2)(3) Consolidated Balance Sheet Data: (-, Cash, cash equivalents and investments \$ 23,213 \$ 24,310 \$ 59,187 Working capital 20,135 21,232 56,471 Total assets 24,588 25,685 59,523 Redeemable convertible preferred stock 60,098 Junior preferred stock 5,450 Deficit accumulated during the development stage (106,407) (106,407) (106,407) Total stockholders' equity (deficit) (44,261) 22,384 56,584
+As of September 30, 2013 Actual Pro Forma(1) (unaudited, in thousand Pro Forma As Adjusted(2)(3) ds) Consolidated Balance Sheet Data: (-, Cash, cash equivalents and investments \$ 23,213 \$ 24,310 \$ 92,187 Working capital 20,135 21,232 89,471 Total assets 24,588 25,685 92,523 Redeemable convertible preferred stock 60,098 - Junior preferred stock 5,450 - Deficit accumulated during the development stage (106,407) (106,407) (106,407) Total stockholders' equity (deficit) (44,261) 22,384 89,584

-- (1) Pro forma amounts reflect (i) the conversion of all our outstanding shares of preferred stock as of September 30, 2013 into an aggregate of 11,151,192 shares of our common stock and (ii) the receipt of aggregate gross proceeds of approximately \$1,097,017 from the sale of the 2013 notes and the conversion of the 2013 notes plus accrued interest thereon into 139,665 shares of our common stock, assuming an initial public offering price of \$8.00 per share and a conversion date of February 5, 2014, in connection with the closing of this offering. - (2) Pro forma as adjusted amounts reflect the pro forma conversion adjustments described in footnote (1) above, as well as the sale of 5,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$8.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$4.7 million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains unchanged and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$7.4 million, assuming the assumed initial public offering price of \$8.00 per share remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Pro forma amounts reflect (i) the conversion of all our outstanding shares of preferred stock as of September 30, 2013 into an aggregate of 11,151,192 shares of our common stock and (ii) the receipt of aggregate gross proceeds of approximately \$1,097,017 from the sale of the 2013 notes and the conversion of the 2013 notes plus accrued interest thereon into 73,547 shares of our common stock, assuming an initial public offering price of \$15.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and a conversion date of November 19, 2013, in connection with the closing of this offering.

+- (2) Pro forma as adjusted amounts reflect the pro forma conversion adjustments described in footnote (1) above, as well as the sale of 5,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$4.7 million, assuming the number of shares offered by us as stated on the cover of this prospectus remain unchanged and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$14.0 million, assuming the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.